hpe-dev-incubator/hpe-dev-portal/content/platform/morpheus/home.md

 tags:
   - morpheus
 ---
-Morpheus is a vendor-agnostic management platform for multi-cloud orchestration, unified operations, and self-service provisioning.
+Morpheus, a Hewlett Packard Enterprise company, is a vendor-agnostic management platform for multi-cloud orchestration, unified operations, and self-service provisioning.
 It bridges the gap between teams, tools, and processes, independent of where and how applications are deployed.
 As a centralized control plane, Morpheus enables enterprise-wide governance, policy enforcement, and self-service application provisioning access across virtually any hybrid cloud environment.

 Learn more at [www.morpheusdata.com](https://morpheusdata.com/).